 In the simulator, each record has an attractiveness score per query.
 This score is computed with the number of events the record received during the last month compared to the others records.
 It explains why Re-ranking boosts one record over another.

-Promotion Rules take precedence over Dynamic Re-Ranking.
-If you use Rules to pin top items for the popular queries, Dynamic Re-Ranking has a limited impact.
-You can turn off the Rules in the simulator using the Rules toggle to assess the benefits of Dynamic Re-Ranking actions.
-You can then consider removing these Rules if you are satisfied with the records the Dynamic Re-Ranking promotes.
+Promotion Rules take precedence over AI Re-Ranking.
+If you use Rules to pin top items for the popular queries, AI Re-Ranking has a limited impact.
+You can turn off the Rules in the simulator using the Rules toggle to assess the benefits of AI Re-Ranking actions.
+You can then consider removing these Rules if you are satisfied with the records the AI Re-Ranking promotes.

-Before you enable Dynamic Re-Ranking for an index, you should always A/B test your Re-Ranking first.
+Before you enable AI Re-Ranking for an index, you should always A/B test your Re-Ranking first.

 You can enable Re-Ranking on the AI Re-Ranking page in the dashboard.
 Select the index you want to activate Re-Ranking for, and press the Activate Re-Ranking button.